capactio/website/docs/operation/common-problems.md

 - [Check if Engine is up and running](diagnostics.md#engine-health).

 - [Check the Engine logs](diagnostics.md#engine-logs).
 You can grep logs using Action name.
 This will narrow-down number of log entries.
-During the render process, manifests are downloaded from the Public OCH.
-The common problem can be that the Public OCH is unreachable for Engine.
+During the render process, manifests are downloaded from the Public Hub.
+The common problem can be that the Public Hub is unreachable for Engine.
 Check [Unreachable Gateway](#unreachable-gateway) section to resolve this issue.

 ### Action in the `Failed` phase